 Password spraying attacks are relatively simple but can be quite effective and devastating for an organization that does not have another layer of defense such as multifactor authentication on a target account.
 Rather than trying a large number of passwords against one account as in a normal brute force attack, password spraying relies on trying a few commonly used passwords against a bunch of accounts.
 Attackers typically use this technique on email accounts, especially corporate ones that can grant them entry to the wider network.

-Outlook and Office 365 are prime targets for this kind of attack, and Microsoft researchers have been tracking several intrusions by a group it calls Holmium that employ password spraying against Active Directory Federation Services (AD FS).
+Outlook and Office 365 are prime targets for this kind of attack, and Microsoft researchers have been tracking several intrusions by a group it calls Holmium that employ password spraying against Microsoft Entra ID Federation Services (AD FS).
 The AD FS system allows organizations to use single-sign on services exposed to the Internet and Microsoft’s team found that enterprises that didn’t have MFA enabled were easier targets for Holmium in these intrusions.

 “After successfully identifying a few user and password combinations via password spray, HOLMIUM used virtual private network (VPN) services with IP addresses associated with multiple countries to validate that the compromised accounts also had access to Office 365,” the Microsoft Threat Protection INtelligence Team said in an analysis of the recent attacks.